National Minimum Wage

 The main changes are:

-- An automatic penalty of 50% of the total NMW underpayment will be payable to the Secretary of State with a minimum penalty of £100 and a maximum penalty of £5,000.
-A 50% discount will apply if an employer settles within 14 days of the notification.
-This penalty is applicable to non-compliance on or after 6 April 2009.
+- An automatic penalty of 200% of the total NMW underpayment will be payable to the Secretary of State with a minimum penalty of £100 and a maximum penalty of £20,000 per worker.
+There is a 50% discount given if all of the unpaid wages and 50% of the penalty are paid in full within 14 days.

 - Serious cases of non-compliance/un-cooperation may be tried in the Crown court (liable to a potential unlimited fine).